priya-gurung/Machine-Learning-Project/README.md

-Machine Learning project on Electric Vehicle Charging Dataset
+Machine Learning project on Electric Vehicle Charging Dataset taken from the Boulder, Colorado website